psu-libraries/researcher-metadata/README.md

 1. **National Science Foundation** - We import grant data that we download from the National Science Foundation [website](https://nsf.gov/awardsearch/download.jsp) in the form of XML files.

+1. **Open Access Button** - We import URLs to the content of open access publications that are provided by Open Access Button via their web [API](https://openaccessbutton.org/api).
+We only look up publications in Open Access Button by DOI, so this import only adds data to existing publications in our database that have DOIs.

 ### Obtaining New Data
 Some of our data importing involves parsing files that were exported from the data sources.
 By convention, we place those files in the `db/data/` directory within the application and give them the names that are